Courses

 TBD

-NURP 530 - Adv.
-Health Assessment Across Life Span
+NURP 530 - Advanced Health Assessment Across the Lifespan

 This course introduces the student to the essential competencies necessary to provide primary health care to patients and families of diverse populations.
 Students engage in study that will assist them in understanding the developmental and cultural needs of patients across the life span as they relate to delivery of advanced health assessment within a primary health care nursing framework.
 Family frameworks that reflect a developmental, systems approach are presented to guide the student in understanding the primary health care needs of patients, families and systems in this context.
 Includes lecture and laboratory sessions.